PHTPSN/RemoteSwitch/README.md

 - **BLE Remote Control:** Securely turn a switch ON or OFF in one tap from the Android app using standard BLE services.
 - **Automatic Time Sync:** The ESP32's internal clock is synchronized with the phone's time upon connection to manage sleep schedules.
 - **Power Saving:** Under a 3000mA lithium battery, the device can operate for 1 to 2 months.
-  - The device enters a deep sleep mode during inactive hours (e.g., 10am - 9pm) to conserve battery.
+  - The device enters a deep sleep mode during inactive hours (e.g., 10am - 10pm and 2am - 7am) to conserve battery.
 You will not able to control the device by the phone during this period.
 But don't worry, you can press the **RST** button **on ESP32** to erase time memory.
 The device won't enter deep sleep before fetching the time from a phone, nor in the first several minutes of the last operation.
   - The device will automatically disconnect from the phone after a fixed time of connection.

 - **Persistent Bonding:** The Android app remembers the bonded device, allowing for quick reconnections without needing to scan every time, even when the **ESP32** is reset.
 But you can unbond from the device by **reset** on the android app or do it manually in phone settings.